 This class continues the development of word analysis, vocabulary development, reading comprehension, listening, speaking, and study skills.
-Students will read literary and informational texts from a variety of genres, subjects, authors, and styles with increasing complexity throughout the year.
+Students will daily strengthen skills to become increasingly automatic with word recognition and increasingly strategic.
 Students will learn the foundations of argument and how to recognize effective arguments by distinguishing claims that are supported by reasons and evidence from claims that are not.

 Students will analyze a variety of texts by comparing and contrasting works in terms of their approaches to similar themes or topics.
 Students will edit their work for sentence formation, usage, mechanics, and spelling.